Skip to main content

 How to give your dog gabapentin

 Gabapentin is given by mouth as either a capsule, tablet, or oral solution.
-Generic capsules and tablets can be purchased in human dosages at a veterinary clinic or pharmacy.
-Smaller doses or liquid gabapentin will need to be formulated by a compounding pharmacy.
+Generic capsules and tablets can be purchased in human dosage strengths at a veterinary clinic or pharmacy.
+A compounding pharmacy will formulate smaller doses or liquid gabapentin.
+When dosing the dog with gabapentin, follow these useful tips:

 • Give this medication as instructed.